elev8now/iterm2-setup/README.md

 Unzip FiraCode.zip and install all font files inside the unzipped folder to your Mac.

-Quit and restart iTerm.
+ - Open iTerm2 preferences

  - Head to Profiles -> Text

  - Change font to Fira Code

- - Make sure the 'Use ligatures' checkbox is selected
+ - Make sure 'Use ligatures' checkbox is selected

 ### 6. Install Powerlevel10k theme